Anas Zniti: Raja CA

 On 26 May 2015, Zniti signed a contract with Raja CA. He had a huge success with the team winning over 7 titles.
 He won his first title with Raja after a draw with Libyan football team Al-Hilal SC (Benghazi) to win the 2015 UNAF Club Cup. on 2017 he won his second title after defeating Difaâ Hassani El Jadidi to achieve the 2017 Moroccan Throne Cup.
 In 2018 starts Raja glory in Africa.
-He won the 2018 CAF Confederation Cup with the team after defeating AS Vita Club in the finals. which guaranteed them a spot in the 2019 CAF Super Cup, eventually Him and his team won the title after a 2–1 victory over Espérance Sportive de Tunis take took place in Thani bin Jassim Stadium in Qatar.
-In 2020, He won the league for the first time. and won the 2020 Arab Champions Leahue after defeating Al-Ittihad 4–3 in penalties after saving Fahad Al-Muwallad penalty.
+He won the 2018 CAF Confederation Cup with the team after defeating AS Vita Club in the finals which guaranteed them a spot in the 2019 CAF Super Cup, eventually Him and his team won the title after a 2–1 victory over Espérance Sportive de Tunis take took place in Thani bin Jassim Stadium in Qatar.

+In 2020, He won the league for the first time. and won the 2020 Arab Champions League after defeating Al-Ittihad 4–3 in penalties after saving Fahad Al-Muwallad penalty.
 In 2021, he achieved the 2021 CAF Confederation Cup after defeating JS Kabylie 2–1 in the final.
 Raja lost the 2021 CAF Super Cup against Al Ahly SC in penalties.

 International career

 At national level, Zniti plays for the Moroccan A' team.
 He is considered the second goalkeeper and the successor to Nadir Lamyaghri in the first team.
-On December 12, 2012, he played his first match with the Moroccan national team for local players in a friendly against Niger.
+On 12 December 2012, he played his first match with the Moroccan national team for local players in a friendly against Niger.
 He also played his first match with the first team against Zambia in a warm-up.
-For the 2013 Africa Cup of Nations on January 8, 2013.
+For the 2013 Africa Cup of Nations on 8 January 2013.

 Anas Zniti represented Morocco in the 2018 African Nations Championship, helping them to achieve their first CHAN title.

 He also played in the 2020 African Nations Championship.
 Morocco won again and becoming the first and only side so far to win the CHAN back to back.

 On 30 December 2021, Zniti broke his hand after being invited to participate in the 2021 Africa Cup of Nations.